gatzka/hs_hash/README.md

 alrgorithm](https://people.csail.mit.edu/shanir/publications/disc2008_submission_98.pdf).

 The implementation is focused to be used in small microcontroller based systems or the Linux kernel.
-Resizing of the hashmap is not implemented.
+Resizing of the hashmap is not implemented, so you can't change the size after declaring the hashtable.

 One of the major advantages is that you can make HS\_HASHTABLE\_GET operations ans concurrently HS\_HASHTABLE\_REMOVE and HS\_HASHTABLE\_PUT operations, so the GET operation might be interrupted by PUT and/or